May 14, 2022 | 9:00 am - 4:00 pm

 Navasota, TX 77868

-Cub Scouts can participate in shooting BB guns, archery, and wrist rockets, and canoeing.
+Cub Scouts can participate in shooting BB guns, archery, and wrist rockets, and fishing.

-Scouts in troops can participate in rifle, shotgun, archery, climbing tower, and canoeing.
+Scouts in troops can participate in rifle, shotgun, archery, climbing tower, and fishing.

 What to Bring